AdobeDocs/analytics.pt-BR/help/admin/tools/analytics-inventory.md

 ---
-description: Usar o inventário do Analytics
+description: Use the Analytics Inventory
 title: Inventário do Analytics
 feature: Admin Tools
 role: Admin